AI Use Cases/Manufacturing

 1

-Step 1: Contract documents (PDFs, Word files, scanned agreements) are uploaded directly to the Revenue Institute platform or auto-ingested from your SAP S/4HANA, Oracle, or Epicor contract repository via API.
-The system logs metadata (supplier name, contract date, document hash) and queues the file for processing within minutes of upload.
+Step 1: Contract documents (PDFs, Word files, scanned agreements) - supplier contracts and OEM customer agreements alike - are uploaded directly to the Revenue Institute platform or auto-ingested from your SAP S/4HANA, Oracle, or Epicor contract repository via API.
+The system logs metadata (counterparty name, contract date, document hash) and queues the file for processing within minutes of upload.

 2

-Step 2: The AI extracts structured data from unstructured contract text using a Manufacturing-trained transformer model, identifying 40+ contract elements: payment terms, delivery schedules, liability clauses, termination rights, compliance obligations (ITAR, RoHS, EPA), force majeure scope, and price escalation triggers.
+Step 2: The AI extracts structured data from unstructured contract text using a model trained on contract manufacturing agreements, identifying 40+ contract elements: payment terms, delivery schedules, liability clauses, termination rights, customer-owned tooling ownership and maintenance obligations, compliance obligations (ITAR, RoHS, EPA), force majeure scope, and price escalation triggers.
 Confidence scores accompany each extraction.

 3

-Step 3: A Manufacturing-context classifier maps extracted terms to your operational reality - cross-referencing supplier contracts against active BOMs, work orders, and production calendars in your MES platform, flagging supply chain concentration risk, cash-flow impact, and regulatory exposure specific to your plant's output.
+Step 3: A Manufacturing-context classifier maps extracted terms to your operational reality - cross-referencing supplier and customer contracts against active BOMs, work orders, and production calendars in your MES platform, flagging supply chain and customer concentration risk, cash-flow impact, and regulatory exposure specific to your plant's output.

 4